 I sit back and go over the blending one last time.
 You can see how it is all coming together smoothly, and thanks to isolating the sections earlier, the edges are perfectly clean cut and crisp.

-I also take this opportunity to add some more isolated sections such as the round pieces on his shoulders.
-I use the Elliptical shape tool and the Pen tool to outline them, before Filling, and toning them individually.
+I also take this opportunity to add some more isolated sections, such as the round pieces on his shoulders.
+I use the Elliptical Shape Tool and the Pen Tool to outline them, before filling and toning them individually.

-Next I am going to create the glowing chest piece by creating a New Layer, and using the Elliptical Shape tool to get a nice clean oval shape happening.
+Next I am going to create the glowing chest piece by creating a New Layer, and using the Elliptical Shape Tool to get a nice, clean oval shape happening.

 The progress so far!

-I keep going over the gold area until I am satisfied with the outcome, then move down a couple of layers and start blending and texturing the red, outer part of the helmet.
+I keep going over the gold area until I am satisfied with the outcome, and then move down a couple of layers and start blending and texturing the red, outer part of the helmet.

-I usually do the darker shades first, then build up the highlights to an almost white to capture that shine.
+I usually do the darker shades first, and then build up the highlights to an almost white to capture that shine.

-Now I have moved back up to the Eyes layer, and begin adding a bit of shine through there.
+Now I have moved back up to the eyes layer, and begin adding a bit of shine through there.

 Zooming out and having a look at the progress so far, the brush strokes are pretty much nonexistent now, and I have a lovely, even metallic surface.
 I also switch off the Lineart layer now and then to see how my rendering looks on its own.